FAQ: Chinese Characters Will Not Display

 Option 2: Change system locale

-This change is not permanent, you can reverse it.
+These changes are not permanent, you can reverse them.
 If other applications begin behaving strangely you can switch this back to the original setting with no permanent damage...with one small exception: some programs select their display language the first time they run and will not change again unless you uninstall and reinstall them with the system locale set to the language you want.

 In the drop-down menu, change the system locale to Chinese (Simplified, PRC), Chinese (Traditional, Taiwan) or whatever language you need.
 Then click "OK" as needed to get back out of the control panel, and restart your system.

-As I said, this change is not permanent so if you see instability in other applications like Chinese characters showing up where they don't belong, switch back and use AppLocale.
-I also recommend changing this setting back to English each time you install new software unless you don't mind if it might install entirely in Chinese.
+I recommend changing these back to your home locale and location each time you install new software unless you don't mind if it installs entirely in Chinese.
 I was forced to have some fun with all Chinese menus in what I had thought was a US-only version of a Nero disc buring app (it was good practice for me, I guess) but eventually I uninstalled it and then reinstalled with the system locale set back to English.

 « page top